 With the users of smartphones fragmented like this, patches to the bugs and oversights in mobile O/Ses which mobile malware developers exploit cannot reach all smartphone users.
 For example, a Samsung-distributed security patch for Bob’s Samsung Galaxy running Android Kitkat would not help Alice, whose older model of Samsung smartphone cannot support any version of Android more advanced than Ice Cream Sandwich.

-What Services Does Gillware Digital Forensics Offer for Victims of Mobile Malware?
+What Services Does Gillware Offer for Victims of Mobile Malware?

 One of the principles of digital forensics, and the field of forensics in general, is that everything leaves a trace.
 No matter how “undetectable” malware or spyware purports itself to be, a skilled forensic investigator with intimate knowledge of Android, iOS, and other mobile device O/S architecture and mobile forensics can find the tiny footprints it inevitably leaves behind.

-Gillware Digital Forensics leverages the expertise of our president Cindy Murphy, a digital forensics investigator with decades of experience in the field, and Gillware Data Recovery, a data recovery lab that has recovered data from all forms of storage devices for over ten years.
+We leverage the expertise of our president Cindy Murphy, a digital forensics investigator with decades of experience in the field and our a data recovery lab that has recovered data from all forms of storage devices for over ten years.